Page Title

 Have other local councils introduced FOGO?

-Your lime-green lid FOGO bin will be emptied weekly.
+Your lime-green lid FOGO bin is emptied weekly.
 The organic waste will be taken to Red Hill Waste Management Facility for processing into compost.
 The better you sort your food waste in the kitchen, the better the quality of the resulting compost.
 Remember no glass, metal or plastics can go in your FOGO bin as this will contaminate the compost.
 Only use the compostable bags provided by the Shire in your caddy or line the kitchen caddy with newspaper.

 The potential uses for the compost will depend on its final quality, so it's important to separate your waste well and keep plastic, glass and metal out of the FOGO bin.
 Any non-organic items will contaminate the compost and affect the quality of the final product.